 - RAWdance commits to creating a mindful container for Fellows to work within that will incorporate collaborative pathways to share space and feedback, including co-creating a community agreement and inviting guest BIPOC arts leaders to engage with the program throughout the experience.

 - The program will designate a third-party individual, outside of RAWdance’s staff, to provide a channel for Fellows to express any feedback that should be addressed during the fellowship period.

 Why a referral Process

-If you have questions regarding the program or the application, please feel free to contact us at FELLOWSHIP@RAWDANCE.ORG.
+If you have questions regarding the program or would like to be notified about future opportunities, please feel free to contact us at FELLOWSHIP@RAWDANCE.ORG.